Global Payroll 20 min

 However, consequences vary greatly based on a variety of factors.

 • Location.
-The state or country in which the trademark or patent is registered and in which the violation takes place will determine the size of the penalty.
+The state or country where the trademark or patent is registered and where the violation takes place will determine the size of the penalty.

 • Scale.
 The amount of IP being infringed is another determining factor, increasing with the size of the violation.